Government Engineering College, Hassan: Lab facilities

 The Computer Science and Engineering department has state of the art network of computers to cater the needs of students.
 There are two computer labs with total of around 50 Standalone machines and 2 Servers.
 Most of the lab courses are done using FOSS to enhance students knowledge for practical works as access to source code is access to knowledge.
 The libre software give full freedom to students to make full use of it.

 The Electronics and Communication Engineering department has well equipped lab for Advanced Digital-communication, Microprocessor, Micro-controller, C++, Analog-Communication, Digital Signal Processing and Logic Design Lab classes.

 Also other departments Civil, Mechanical, Physics and Chemistry have well equipped lab facilities.

 Other facilities

 The Students and Staff are provided Internet facility under the National Mission of Education scheme of Government of India.

 Academics

-GEC Hassan offers undergraduate and postgraduate degrees across 4 disciplines in Engineering.
+GEC Hassan offers undergraduate and postgraduate degrees across 5 disciplines in Engineering.
 About 40 faculty belonging to science and engineering departments of the Institute are engaged in teaching, research and industrial consultancy.

-The college offers undergraduate Bachelor of Engineering (B.E) programmes in four disciplines, namely:
+The college offers undergraduate Bachelor of Engineering (B.E) programmes in five disciplines, namely: